flowkey/UIKit-cross-platform/README.md

 [![License](https://img.shields.io/badge/license-MIT-71787A.svg)](https://tldrlegal.com/license/mit-license)
 # UIKit-cross-platform

-### The missing part to make your Swift UI Code work on Android
+### Your Swift UI Code on Android

 UIKit-cross-platform is a **UI framework** for native apps, which enables **code targeting iOS UIKit** to run on other platforms, particularly on **Android**.<br>

 ## Goal
-Currently in mobile development apps have to be written twice, for iOS and Android, or native performace has to be sacrificed with a cross-platform solution such as React Native.<br>
+Currently in mobile development apps have to be written twice, for iOS and Android, or native performance has to be sacrificed with a cross-platform solution such as React Native.

-This frameworks aims to combine both advantages, having **native performance** and **writing code only once** but still keeping a native look & feel.
+This framework aims to combine both advantages, having **native performance** and **writing code only once** but still keeping a native look & feel.

 ## How to run your iOS Project on Android